 If you’re in pain, you normally take a painkiller.
 However, a study conducted by researchers at Oxford University in 2016 found that talking to friends could also be used to reduce pain.
 Their findings showed that people with a large social circle had a higher pain tolerance than those with fewer friends, or less fulfilling relationships.

 The happiness we get from spending time with good friends causes your brain to release endorphins.
 According to the authors of this report, this could have a greater painkilling effect than morphine.

 Refer a friend to Push Doctor

 So, now you know what your friends can do for you.
 You probably want to thank them, right?

 When you sign up to Push Doctor, we give you a unique code that you can share with your friends.
-Like you, they’ll be able to get an appointment with an experienced GP in as little as 6 minutes, while they’ll also get money off their first appointment.
+Like you, they’ll be able to get an appointment with an experienced GP in minutes, while they’ll also get money off their first appointment.

 Simply log in to your account to get started, or download the app and sign up today.